Jrakesh/jrakesh.github.io/_posts/2014-04-12-an-evening-affair-with-railsv4.1.markdown

 end
 {% endhighlight %}

-This example sets up a before_action filter to match the User-Agent HTTP header against certain keywords, and assign the request.variant accordingly.
-By specifying the supported variants in the respond_to block, Rails will render the appropiate template for the specific format and variant combination.
+This example sets up a 'before_action' filter to match the User-Agent HTTP header against certain keywords, and assign the request.variant accordingly.
+By specifying the supported variants in the 'respond_to' block, Rails will render the appropiate template for the specific format and variant combination.
 It also allows you to run additional variant-specific code by passing a block.